PLangHQ/plang/Documentation/ErrorHandler.md

 - write out error, 'Error on goal: %!error%'
 ```

-This documentation should help you effectively implement and manage error handling in your plang scripts, ensuring more robust and reliable applications.
+This guide should provide you with the necessary knowledge to implement and manage error handling in your plang scripts effectively, ensuring more robust and reliable applications.